vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

 For the window function, we use dbms_inmemory_admin.ime_open_capture_window() to start. dbms_inmemory_admin.ime_close_capture_window() to stop capturing the inmemory expression and run dbms_inmemory_admin.ime_capture_expressions('WINDOW') to automatically generate automatic In-Memory expressions.
-The other alternative is to simple run dbms_inmemory_admin.ime_capture_expressions('CURRENT') which will capture the expressions from the shared pool.
+The other alternative is to run dbms_inmemory_admin.ime_capture_expressions('CURRENT') which will capture the expressions from the shared pool.

   ````
   <copy>